-Stop and think for a moment about how often you’ve seen something advertised on TV, or the Internet, and thought to yourself: “who would be stupid enough to buy that?”
+Stop and think for a moment about how often you’ve seen something advertised on TV or the Internet, and thought to yourself: “who would be stupid enough to buy that?”

 The implication, of course, is that other people could be tricked or swayed by transparently flimsy logic, but that you yourself are too savvy to fall for such simple-minded tricks.

 Most of us believe, on some level or another, that the public at large is just a little bit more gullible than we are.
-We just know, deep down inside, that we can’t be influenced like other people can.
+We just know, deep down inside, that we can’t be influenced as other people can.
 Or can we?

 View all of the posts in our Cognitive Biases in marketing series.

-The interesting thing about third-person effect is that it overlaps with other biases, and affects us on such a subconscious level that it’s difficult to detect.
-In some ways, it coincides with egocentric bias, in that we tend to think more of our own opinions and abilities than those we assign to others.
+The interesting thing about the third-person effect is that it overlaps with other biases, and affects us on such a subconscious level that it’s difficult to detect.
+In some ways, it coincides with an egocentric bias, in that we tend to think more of our own opinions and abilities than those we assign to others.